ShaunakAJoshi/ShaunakAJoshi.github.io/projects/tennis.md

 ---

 I’m a huge fan of lawn tennis.
 In my free time, you’ll either find me on the tennis court or in my room, watching tennis videos on YouTube.
-Roger is my idol.
+I am a huge Federer fanboy.
 [This](https://www.youtube.com/watch?v=cDv6uCyq8OE) is last thing I would watch on my deathbed.
 Apart from Federer’s complete game, I love:

 * Del Potro's Forehand